CHRIS LEWIS Influencer Spotlight

 Now like I said I don’t have that experience but that’s what people have told me, what other dads have told.
 I think for me I think you have to – for me with two kids, two daughters, you have to understand who they are as people and you have to understand what makes them tick because each one is going to require different types of engagement and you have to give each child different amounts of time, different amounts of engagement to help them to be able to flourish.
 And that’s not always easy because you have to figure that out as they get older.
 Because one child is going to demand one thing the other child is going to demand another thing.
 And that’s when like I said you get into eight or nine you get into larger amounts it becomes even harder because your time gets pulled in many different directions.
 So for me I think I have it lucky, I only have two.
 And I think if you have one it’s probably even better because you can focus all your attention on that one child.
 However, you still do have to have that one on one time with your partner or your spouse to be able to maintain that relationship as well.
 So while you put so much time and effort into your kids you can’t also forget about the relationship that you have with that significant other as well.

 What are some products that work well for Dads?
-They can be ones you have reviewed or just use regularly.
+They can be ones you have reviewed (such as electronics and apps) or just use regularly.

 You know I think that – I use all different kids of products.
 I want to say that there are some brands that I really respect because of how they portray dads.
 Dove Men plus Care has done an amazing job of really portraying dads in different ways and trying to change what the media – how the media looks at how fatherhood is.
 There’s been a big change over for most brands or for many brands from the bumbling dad to the engaged dad, which I think is a good move in the right direction.
 You know you still have some brands that portray dads as that bumbling dad and sometimes even in tv series you see that too.
 I think that you’re always going to have some of that, poking fun.
 But I think – but the thing is that you don’t see that with motherhood.
 You don’t see that with moms.
 And so dads are not the bumbling dads.
 I mean they’re maybe – I mean there’s times where I’m a bumbling dad but that doesn’t mean twenty-four seven I’m a bumbling dad.